On the origin of V-shaped polarisation spectra in molecular clouds: Numerical models

 With POLARIS we have the option to calculate the dust temperatures self-consistently using a Monte-Carlo approach and assuming that the cloud is embedded in an interstellar radiation field (ISRF).
-However, for the benchmark models, we manually set the dust temperatures for silicate and carbonaceous grains to size-independent values of $T_\textrm{sil}$ and $T_\textrm{carb}$, identical to the values used in the semi-analytical model.
-These values are constant throughout the cloud's volume, but different for silicate and carbonaceous grains.
-Differing from the semi-analytical model, we use POLARIS to calculate $a_\textrm{al, min}$ and $a_\textrm{al, max}$ for silicate grains, i.e. in contrast to the semi-analytical model they are here not set to fixed values.
+However, for the sake of simplicity and in order to have full control over the parameters of the toy model, we manually set the dust temperatures for silicate and carbonaceous grains to size-independent values of $T_\textrm{sil}$ and $T_\textrm{carb}$ as well as $T_\textrm{sil, 2}$ and $T_\textrm{carb, 2}$.
+These values are constant throughout each phase, but different for silicate and carbonaceous grains.
+As stated before, we use POLARIS to calculate $a_\textrm{al, min}$, $a_\textrm{al, max}$, $a_\textrm{al, min, phase 2}$, $a_\textrm{al, max, phase 2}$ for the silicate grains, which then determines the amount of polarised intensity (Eqs.~\ref{eq:Ipol} and~\ref{eq:Ipol2phase}, taking into account imperfect alignment).
 We assume that silicate grains become aligned with the magnetic field due to radiative torques \citep[][]{Lazarian07,Hoang09}.
 For the calculation of the radiative torque we use the ISRF of \citet{Mathis83} scaled by a factor of 1.47 such that its energy content corresponds to 1 Draine field \citep{Draine78}.
-Note that the calculation of $a_\textrm{al, min}$ uses the given dust temperature, i.e. it does not change $T_\textrm{sil}$ any more.
-We note that overall $a_\textrm{al, min/max}$ calculated by POLARIS and that used in our semi-analytical model match reasonable well.
-Carbon grains are assumed to not align with the magnetic field, i.e. identical to the semi-analytical model.
-All in all, setting $T_\textrm{sil/carb}$ to the same values as in the semi-analytical one-phase model thus gives us a POLARIS model which can be used to benchmark the semi-analytical model.
+Note that the calculation of $a_\textrm{al, min}$ ($a_\textrm{al, min, phase 2}$) uses the given dust temperature, i.e. POLARIS does not change $T_\textrm{sil}$ ($T_\textrm{sil, 2}$) any more.
+Carbon grains are assumed to not align with the magnetic field.